mohangurzu/task_4/README.md

 3. Ability to track IN/OUT of each employee (Usign API).
 Generally using biometric/ NFC
     - api to register/check in IN/OUT record into our database
+    - information to track:
+          - employee id
+          - time
+          - type: one of in or out
 4. Dashboard to view the employee list.
 5. Employee detail page to view individual record.